Geography of South Korea: Topography and drainage

 South Korea is largely mountainous, with three-fourths of its landmass consisting of mountains.
-Early European visitors to Korea remarked that the land resembled "a sea in a heavy gale" because of the large number of successive mountain ranges.
+Early European visitors to Korea remarked that the land resembled "the sea in a heavy gale" because of the large number of successive mountain ranges.
 Many mountains exceeding 1,000. meters, which are concentrated in the north and the east, form the "topological backbone" of the country.
 There are two major mountain ranges within South Korea: the Taebaek Mountains, and the Sobaek Mountains.
 The highest mountain peak in South Korea is Hallasan (1,950. meters), which is the cone of a volcanic formation constituting Jeju Island.
 Geologically, Precambrian rocks such as granite make up the landmass.

 Approximately 30 percent of the area of South Korea consists of lowlands, with the rest consisting of uplands and mountains.
 The great majority of the lowland area lies along the coasts, particularly the west coast, and along the major rivers.
 The most important lowlands are the Han River plain around Seoul, the Pyeongtaek coastal plain southwest of Seoul, the Geum River basin, the Nakdong River basin, and the Yeongsan River and the Honam plains in the southwest.
 A narrow littoral plain extends along the east coast.
 A recent global remote sensing analysis suggested that there were 1,833 kilometers^{2} of tidal flats in South Korea, making it the 17th ranking country in terms of how much tidal flat occurs there.